Vermihunter/TestScribe/README.md

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.
+This extension contributes the following settings through the `contributes.configuration` extension point:

-For example:

-This extension contributes the following settings:

-* `myExtension.enable`: Enable/disable this extension.
-* `myExtension.thing`: Set to `blah` to do something.

-## Known Issues

-Problems with nested template types for example `Foo<T, K>` should be converted to `Foo<typename T::T, T::K>`  in case of testing templated classes/functions using GoogleTest's typed test cases.

-## Release Notes

-Users appreciate release notes as you update your extension.

-### 1.0.0

-Initial release of ...

-### 1.0.1

-Fixed issue #.

-### 1.1.0

-Added features X, Y, and Z.

----
+* `testScribe.testPath`: Specifies the test path relative to the root folder (default `tests`).
+* `testScribe.generateForClassPrivateMethods`: Specifies whether tests should be generated for private member methods of a class (default `false`).
+* `testScribe.generateForClassProtectedMethods`: Specifies whether tests should be generated for protected member methods of a class (default `false`).

 ## Extending TestScribe

-TestScribe uses [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) as a parser making it extremely easy to add new languages.
+- TestScribe uses [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) as a parser making it extremely easy to add new languages.
+It may happen (and happens for sure) that TestScribe does not support all C++ constructs.
+To add more features, extend the `cpp_better_parser.ts` parser.

-The application is divided into two parts:
-- Parsing the file into objects
-- Generating unit tests for the objects

-### Parsing

-### Generating unit tests

-TestScribe uses the [handlebars](https://handlebarsjs.com/) templating engine to define the different types of tests.
-Separating this logic from code helps making it easily configurable.
-To add support for your beloved unit testing framework you have to first define what the tests look like.
+- Adding another build system (e.g. [meson](https://mesonbuild.com/)) is possible by implementing the `IBuildSystem` interface and define a logic according to what `TestScribe` will decide which build system to use
+- Adding another framework is not so easy, but the templates could be defined inside the `templates/` directory and adding the new framework by implementing the `ITestCreator` interface
+- Adding other user preferences could be done by declaring new variables inside the `TestCreatorContext` interface and use according to the needs